-If you’ve seen your dog scooting across the room on his bottom, it could be a sign of anal sac disease.
+If you’ve seen your dog scooting across the room on their bottom, it could be a sign of anal sac disease.

 Dogs have two small pouches on either side of their anus.
 They make a smelly, oily, brown fluid that dogs use to identify each other and mark their territory.
 It’s why they often sniff each other’s behinds.